microsoft/ApplicationInspector/README.md

 # Goals

-Application Inspector helps **inform you better** when choosing the best component to meet your needs with a smaller footprint of unknowns which is important to keeping the attack surface small.
-It helps you to avoid inclusion of components with unexpected features you don't want in your app.
+Application Inspector helps **inform you better** for choosing the best components to meet your needs with a smaller footprint of unknowns for keeping your application attack surface smaller.
+It helps you to avoid inclusion of components with unexpected features you don't want.

+Application Inspector can help **identify feature deltas** or changes between component versions which can be critical for detecting injection of backdoors.

+It can be used to **automate detection** of features of interest to identify components that require additional scrutiny as part of your build pipeline or create a repository of metadata regarding all of your enterprise application.

 Basically, we created Application Inspector to help us identify risky third party software components based on their specific features, but the tool is helpful in many non-security contexts as well.
-For instance, it can also help **identify feature deltas** or changes between versions which can be critical for detecting injection of backdoors.

-Using Application Inspector to **automate detection** of features of interest or changes or to build a data repository of metadata regarding your enterprise applications is achievable.

 Application Inspector v1.0 is now in GENERAL AUDIENCE release status.
 Your feedback is important to us.
 If you're interested in contributing, please review the CONTRIBUTING.md.